Download the statutes (pdf).

 § 22 The Association Board

-Between Congresses, the Association Board is the supreme governing body of SULF.
-The Association Board leads operations and represents the Association.
+Between Congresses, the Association Board is the highest decision-making body of the Association.
+The Association Board represents the Association and leads its activities.

-The Association Board consists of President, First, Second and Third Deputy Presidents and eleven other members plus five deputies.
+The Association Board consists of the President of the Association, the First, Second and Third Vice Presidents and eleven other members plus five deputies.
+Elections to the Association Board take place at Congress in accordance with § 13.

-Association employee unions are entitled to attend, comment and make proposals at Association Board meetings.
+Association employee unions are entitled to attend, be heard and make proposals at Association Board meetings.

-Association Board meetings are convened by the Association President or at least one third of Association Board members or at the written request of the Association Auditors.
-Upon such request, the Association Board is to meet within 14 days of receipt of the request by the Association Secretariat.
+Association Board meetings are called by the Association President or at the written request of least one third of Association Board members or the Association Auditors.
+Upon such a request, the Association Board is to meet within 14 days of receipt of the request by the Association Secretariat.

 The Association Board is to: